Be a Part of the Tooele County Fair

 Friday and Saturday night dinners will be served from 5 p.m. to 9 p.m.
 Friday night dinners include clam chowder or homemade soup, and/or fish baskets (halibut, shrimp), or chicken strips.
 Saturday night dinners include 12-ounce ribeye or T-bone steak with choice of baked potato/fries, salad and roll; halibut or salmon steak with choice of baked potato or fries, salad and roll, or Jumbo shrimp with choice of baked potato or fries, salad and roll.
 All meals are for a reasonable price.
 No orders are taken after 8:45.
 Daily lunch specials are available at the lodge from 11 a.m.
 After purchase of 10 (ten) meals either Friday/Saturday nights you get a free one.
 If you have more than four people in your party, please call ahead to ensure the cook can plan better.
 For members and their guests only.

-A live band will perform Saturday, July 16 from 7-11 p.m.
+The band Horse Brothers will perform June 18 from 7-11 p.m.
 Please come out and dance to the music and enjoy a great meal.
 For members and their guests only.

 Friday night dinners